The matching problem between functional shapes via a BV penalty term: a $\Gamma$-convergence result: Functional varifolds

-whrere $d\Haus$ is the 2-dimensional Hausdorff (or volume) measure.
-Remark that, according to Theorem 1 p.
-49 in \cite{EG}, such a functional is represented by a measure on $\test$.
-Next lemma is very usefull in the following.
-It can be easily shown by the previous definition of fvarifold. \begin{lem} Let $\{X_h\}$ be a sequence of surfaces such that $\Haus(X_h)\rightarrow 0$.
-Then $\var{X_h}{f_h}$ converges to the null varifold for every sequence $\{f_h\}$ of signals. \end{lem} We refer to \cite{Si} for more properties of varifolds and to \cite{ABN} for more properties of functional varifolds.
+where $T_X(x)$ denotes the tangent space to $X$ at $x$ and $\Haus$ is the $2$-dimensional Hausdorff (or volume) measure.

-In \cite{ABN}, the authors evaluate the varifold norm by an embedding into a RKHS generated by Gaussian kernels.
-We refer to \cite{Younes} for an introduction to RKHS theory and to Section 3.2.2 in \cite{ABN} for a general discussion on the construction of a suitable RKHS for our framework.
+Finally, we prove some lemmas that will be useful in the following, concerning some convergence properties for fvarifolds supported on fhsapes.
+In particular, the convergence to the null fvarifold depends on the geometric component : \begin{lem} Let $\{X_h\}$ be a sequence of surfaces such that $\Haus(X_h)\rightarrow 0$.
+Then $\var{X_h}{f_h}$ converges to the null fvarifold for every sequence $\{f_h\}$ of signals. \end{lem}